fi-group/clearly-support-page/content/projects/known_issues.md

-This page lists known issues for the Clearly 3D product that are currently being tracked or have recently been resolved.
+This page lists known issues for Clearly.Projects that are currently being tracked or have recently been resolved.

 ---